 If you have been injured on someone else’s property, reach out to an Atlanta premises liability lawyer right away.

-While property owners have a duty to keep their premises safe, it is not absolute, according to our Greenville mass tort attorneys.
+While property owners have a duty to keep their premises safe, it is not absolute.

 There are rules, regulations, and court opinions that go into what a property owner must do to ensure his or her property is safe enough for the members of the public invited onto it.